Sepulep/rgb2msx/README.md

 ~/.config/GIMP/2.10/plug-ins)

 Three GIMP plugin tools will be available in a new Filter->MSX menu.
-RGB2MSX converts an image to MSX screen 2 16 color (and optionally writes a VRAM dump.
+RGB2MSX converts an image to MSX screen 2 16 color, and optionally writes a VRAM dump.
 The conversion supports transparancy (converting pixels with alpha<128 to MSX color 0).
 RGB2MSX allows scaling of the image and correcting for the MSX pixel aspect ratio.
 A seperate plugin